Arizona Supreme Court rules abortion ban from 1864 can be enforced

 President Biden's reelection campaign already denounced the decision, as his campaign has pushed to make abortion rights a central part of their administration and reelection bid.

 In a reaction to the ruling, the Biden campaign posted on X that it was "made possible by Trump ending Roe v.
-Wade," a reference to former President Donald Trump placing three conservative justices on the Supreme Court during his presidency.
+Wade," a reference to Trump's nomination of three conservative justices to the Supreme Court during his presidency.